stratigraphy/WaverideR_incl_C_code/README.md

 ## Installation

-You can install the development version of WaverideR from [GitHub](https://github.com/stratigraphy/WaverideR) with:
+You can install the development version of WaverideR_incl_C_code from [GitHub](https://github.com/stratigraphy/WaverideR) with:

 ``` r
 # install.packages("devtools")